 The Core Concepts Every Beginner Must Learn

 Once you choose a language, focus on concepts instead of jumping between tutorials.
+These ideas appear in almost every programming language.

 1. Variables